-The keywords you choose must match the words or phrases that people put into search engines.
-This way, your ads or website will show up when potential customers search for a product or service you offer.
+The keywords you choose must match the words or phrases that people use to search for online information.
+When you match your keyword terms to queries from potential customers, your ads or website will show up when people search for a product or service you offer.

 Keyword research is vital for selecting effective keywords for your SEO campaign.
 The process involves knowing the terms potential customers use when searching for a product or service and implementing them in your website or ad campaign.

-For example, if you sell clothes, you can use the term “purchase clothes” in your Google Ads campaign, and your ad might show up on the search results page.
+As a simple example, if you sell clothes, use the term “purchase clothes” in your Google Ads campaign, and your ad will be more likely to show up on that search results page.